unjs/unstorage/docs/2.drivers/azure.md

 ## Azure Table Storage

-Store data in a Azure table storage.
+Store data in an Azure Table storage.

 ### Usage

 **Driver name:** `azure-storage-table`

 ::note{to="https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/tables/data-tables"}
-Learn more about Azure table storage.
+Learn more about Azure Table storage.
 ::

 ::warning
 This driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.
 There may be a http based driver in the future.
 ::

-Store data in a [data-tables]().

-This driver stores KV information in a Azure table storage.
+This driver stores KV information in an Azure Table storage.
 The same partition key is used for all keys and the field `unstorageValue` is used to store the value.

-To use it, you will need to install `@azure/data-table` and `@azure/identity` in your project:
+To use it, you will need to install `@azure/data-tables` and `@azure/identity` in your project:

-:pm-install{name="@azure/data-table @azure/identity"}
+:pm-install{name="@azure/data-tables @azure/identity"}

 Please make sure that the table you want to use exists in your storage account.